moggers87/salmon/README.md

 multiple machines.
 * Can run as an non-root user on port 25 to reduce the risk of intrusion.
 * Salmon can also run in a completely separate virtualenv for easy deployment.
-* Spam filtering is baked into Salmon using the SpamBayes library.
-* A flexible and easy to use routing system lets you write stateful or stateLESS handlers of your email.
+* A flexible and easy to use routing system lets you write stateful or state*less* handlers of your email.
 * Helpful tools for unit testing your email applications with nose, including spell checking with PyEnchant.
 * Ability to use Jinja2 or Mako templates to craft emails including the headers.
-* A full alternative to the default optparse library for doing commands easily.
 * Easily configurable to use alternative sending and receiving systems, database libraries, or any other systems you need to talk to.
 * Yet, you don't *have* to configure everything to get stated.
 A simple